digiwano/paws-sdk/README.md

    But hey, maybe all I need to do is code up a hacky implementation of lambdas-on-modern-node, publish it, then wait 15 minutes for amazon's version. :)

+Considering all of the above, I've decided to leave `paws-sdk` up, and use it internally, despite the official promise support.
+Under the hood, they're using pretty much the exact same logic/implementation as I am (aside from the three points above), so you should be safe to use this project as well.

 ### alternatives